mostsignificant/mostsignificant.github.io/_posts/2023-06-13-empower-new-python-projects-with-github-building-and-sharing-your-first-library.markdown

 - Generation and publishing of documentation (for example via [readthedocs](https://docs.readthedocs.io/en/stable/tutorial/index.html))
 - Integration testing, in our example library via a real database and calling the tool via CLI
-- Usage of several linters for linting
+- Usage of more than just one linter for linting